christoofar/asterisk/README.md

 Standard codecs and options are setup and installed on this image.
 It's highly recommended you provide your own ``/etc/asterisk`` folder as a mount to a running container.
 If you don't provide one, you're going to get a standard configuration that has no SIP extensions configured, but it does have a pre-configured PBX trunk set up that can dial USA/Canada toll-free numbers.

+Also consider mounting ``/var/lib/asterisk/sounds`` if you are going to be adding to the default EN-US sound packs that are installed, and also a mount point for SSL certificates if you plan on configuring TCP/TLS, ARI, and other services that use encrypted sockets.

 # How do I configure this thing?

 Mount ``/etc/asterisk`` inside the container to point to a folder on your host.
 You can use the sample configuration files here in this repo as a starting template or roll your own.
 Most people start by editing ``sip.conf`` and creating a SIP extension and then connecting a SIP client like XLite to the server instance.
 From there they start writing dialplan programs in ``extensions.conf``, and so on.